ljbennett62/vehicle-demo-using-blockchain-starter-plan/README.md

 ![Learn more](readme-images/chaincode-channel-complete.png)

 You can now see there is one extra block on the channel which is the record of the instantiate operation we performed above.
 Now select the `Chaincode` tab on this screen and select the `fabcar` row to expand it.
-You can now see two buttons under fabcar:
+You can now see three buttons under fabcar:

 ![Learn more](readme-images/json-credentials.png)

 **JSON**: This JSON file holds the credentials and peer information for the blockchain network.

+**Logs**: This contains the IBM Cloud logging analysis data.

 **Delete**: This stops and deletes the chaincode instance.

-Next, in the `fabric-samples/fabcar` folder that was downloaded from github, create a new folder called **config**.
+Next, in the `vehicle-demo-using-blockchain-starter-plan/fabcar` folder that was downloaded from github, create a new folder called **config**.
 Click the **JSON** button shown above, and a new tab will open.
-Copy all the data shown in this tab into a new file called `network-profile.json` and save this file inside the `fabric-samples/fabcar/config` folder you just created.
+Copy all the data shown in this tab into a new file called `network-profile.json` and save this file inside the `vehicle-demo-using-blockchain-starter-plan/fabcar/config` folder you just created.

 ### 5. Configure your application to run on the IBM Blockchain Platform

-The fabcar applications you downloaded from github are hard-coded to use a local instance of Fabric.
-Because we are using Fabric located remotely on IBM Blockchain Platform, this article comes with new versions of the fabcar apps that will connect securely to the remote platform using the `network-profile.json` configuration file you just download and saved above.
+The code you downloaded from github is hard-coded to use a local instance of Fabric.
+Because we are using Fabric located remotely on IBM Blockchain Platform, this pattern comes with new versions of the fabcar apps that will connect securely to the remote platform using the `network-profile.json` configuration file you just download and saved above.
 The original four fabcar applications are called:

 - enrollAdmin.js